xiaoyuanxun/Jasmine/README.md

 * [Vessel](https://github.com/dfinity/vessel)  -- the original package manager for Motoko programming language.

 - - -
-## __Design Approach__
+## <i class="fa fa-cogs"> </i>  __Design Approach__
 Jasmine is built on top of the ICP blockchain - meaning the frontend and backend are both hosted on the blockchain.

 We use a variety of tools, web2 and web3 alike.
 The codebase has been opensourced to hopefully be used for educational purposes for any other developers building dapps on the ICP blockchain.

 This project was kickstarted with the `dfx new` command.

-  ### __Frontend__
+  ### <i class="fa fa-check-square"></i> __Frontend__

-> We try to take a modern approach to the frontend in terms of using modern React practices such as functional components and hooks aswell as implementing the most popular React state management library: Redux.
+> <i class="fa fa-paperclip"></i> We try to take a modern approach to the frontend in terms of using modern React practices such as functional components and hooks aswell as implementing the most popular React state management library: Redux.
 The idea is to make as many readable dynamic components as possible taking a "less is more" approach.

 We are adament that the dapp works and looks nice across all device screens so we use Chakra UI for most of the UI design and CSS, This allows custom and fast development of the UI aswell as responsive components.

-### __Backend__
+### <i class="fa fa-check-square"></i> __Backend__

-> Our backend is a mix between in house smart contracts written in Motoko aswell as using frontend api's to call external smart contracts on the ICP blockchain.
+>  <i class="fa fa-database"></i> Our backend is a mix between in house smart contracts written in Motoko aswell as using frontend api's to call external smart contracts on the ICP blockchain.
 We call features and tools from other Motoko packages using Vessel - a Motoko package manager.

 Some of our Motoko backend is calling the Anvil Protocols smart contracts - covering our whole NFT integration.